rahul-rkt/R/_posts/2015-07-1-style-test-page-1.md

 ---
 layout: post
-title: Style Test Page MARKDOWN
+title: Style Test Page 1
 maths: true
 ---

-Below is just about everything you'll need to style in the theme.
-Check the source code to see the many embedded elements within paragraphs.
+Below are examples of how elements are styled in this theme.

 # Heading 1